terrelsa13/MUMC/README.md

 #----------------------------------------------------------#
 # API return limit; large libraries sometimes cannot return all of the media metadata items in a single API call
-#  This is especially true when using the max_age_xyz options; the max_age_xyz options require every item of the specified media type send its metadata
+#  This is especially true when using the max_age_xyz or return_not_played options; both require every item of the specified media type send its metadata
-#  1-10000 - number of media metadata items the server will return for each API call for media item metadata; ALL items will be processed regardless of this value
+#  1-10000 - number of media metadata items the server will return for each API call for media item metadata; ALL queried items will be processed regardless of this value
 #  (100 : default)
 #----------------------------------------------------------#
 api_return_limit=100